Tevita Amone: Playing career

-In 2000, he played for the Magpies' First Division side, spending two and a half seasons with the side.
+In 2000, he played for the Magpies' First Division side, spending two and a half seasons with the team.

 In June 2002, Amone was signed by the North Queensland Cowboys, playing three games for them during the 2002 NRL season.
 He was released by the club at the end of the season.

 Personal life

 Amone's nephew, Manase Fainu, has played for the Manly Warringah Sea Eagles.